gmontoya2483/JVMUnitTestExample/documentation/test_suite.md

-# Aggregating tests in suites
+# Create a Test Suite

 Using ```Suite``` as a runner allows you to manually build a suite containing tests from many classes.
 When you run this class, it will run all the tests in all the suite classes.